brightcove/player-loader/README.md

 </script>
 ```

 However, there is a limitation to this behavior.
-Players from separate accounts on the same are not guaranteed to be properly detected. _This is considered an unsupported use-case._
+Players from separate accounts on the same page are not guaranteed to be properly detected. _This is considered an unsupported use-case._

 ### Avoiding Downloads
 When used with [the related webpack plugin][webpack-plugin], you can take advantage of the Player Loader's embed creation capabilities while avoiding an additional, asynchronous request by bundling your Brightcove Player into your webpack bundle.